OSGeo/gdal/gdal/doc/source/development/rfc/rfc25_fast_open.rst

 Backward Compatibility Issues
 -----------------------------

-There are no known backward compatability issues.
-However, there may be forward compatability issues if we are not precise and consistent from version to version on what supporting info is allowed to be omitted in fast open mode.
+There are no known backward compatibility issues.
+However, there may be forward compatibility issues if we are not precise and consistent from version to version on what supporting info is allowed to be omitted in fast open mode.